 Nuts as a Dietary Necessity

-The benefits of pecans in any diet are beneficial.
-For now, we can conclude that pecans won’t cause weight gain when included in a regular diet.
-There are both pecan pieces and pecan halves used on breakfasts, salads, and healthy desserts.
-Helping to fight obesity and regulate diabetes.
+Pecans are beneficial in any diet.
+For now, we can conclude that they won’t cause weight gain when included in a regular diet.
+Pecan pieces and halves are used on breakfasts, salads, and healthy desserts, helping to fight obesity and regulate diabetes.